We get it…it’s SO frustrating.

 When you take photos with a flashlight pointing behind the panel, the pictures can reveal tiny dents on the panel that would otherwise not be seen.

-If you don’t have a flashlight (but you have a garage), try turning a light on inside the house and crack the door that enters the garage to create a long skinny line that you can take photos of and use various angles to show the bend in the metal.
+If you don’t have a flashlight (but you have a garage), try turning a light on inside the house and cracking the door that enters the garage to create a long skinny line that you can take photos of and use various angles to show the bend in the metal.

-Circle the Damage using a Specialized Auto-Safe Marker
+Tip #5: Circle the Damage using a Specialized Auto-Safe Marker

 Circling the dents is one of the main ways we ensure adjusters get the right dent counts on each panel!